chubbiloo/physics-keyboard/journal.md

 Final PCB

 8/17 (2 hours)
-R: making the keyboard plate in onshape and trying to assemble
+R: made the keyboard plate in OnShape with linear pattern tool
 ![keyboard case 2](image/8-17-img4.png)

 8/18 (4 hours)
 A: drafted the README.

 8/18 (3 hours)
-together: imported step model of pcb to onshape, finished the 3d model, improving and changing designs, and assembling everything
+together: imported step model of PCB to OnShape, designed case with standoffs for tray mounting that fit threaded inserts. reviewed design and mated all parts in OnShape
 ![final cad 1](images/8-18-img1.png)
 ![final cad 2](images/8-18-img2.webp)

+8/18 (1 hour)
+together: fixed lettering height; aligned lettering with DSA keycaps (our final choice)